Klarna Logo

 • Certain cleaning jobs, e.g., dusty environments or cleaning up a spill

-Important note: the Health and Safety Executive (HSE) states that RPE should be the last resort or line of protection.
+Important note: the Health and Safety Executive (HSE) states that respiratory protection equipment should be the last resort or line of protection.
 Before asking employees to wear RPE, consider other control measures where possible.
 For more information, see the HSE’s practical guide.

 Get in touch to learn more about our training courses!